Arthur V. Dias: Nationalism and philanthropy

 Dias wore a white banian and cloth instead of western clothing, and encouraged writing and signing in Sinhala.
 He became a national hero after the country gained independence.
 He had declined a knighthood offered by Governor Andrew Caldecott, as well as a seat in the senate in 1957, offered to him by Prime Minister S.W.R.D.
 Bandaranaike.

 He also contributed significantly to education in the country.
 Dias was a member of the first board of governors of Visakha Vidyalaya, and helped Ananda College financially.
 Other schools that received help from Dias include the Nalanda College, Dharmaraja College and Dharmasoka College.
 He also donated a plot of land for the Sri Sumangala College in Panadura, on which the school was built.

 Jackfruit propagation campaign

 Dias started a jackfruit propagation campaign on 11 June 1918, with the aim of planting a million jackfruit trees.
 Having imported jackfruit seedlings from Johore, Malaysia, he proceeded to distribute packets of seedlings and plants free of charge.
 Although his campaign mainly focused on distributing jackfruit seedlings, he also distributed other plants such as papaw, mango, sapodilla, durian and golden apple.
-This campaign earned him the name "Kos Mama" or "Kos Ata Mama".
+This campaign earned him the name "Kos Mama" or "Kos Ata Mama" which directly translates to Jack fruit uncle or Jack Fruit Seed Uncle.